adobe/commerce-integration-starter-kit/README.md

 App builder defines lifecycle event hooks that make possible to automatically execute custom code when a particular application lifecycle event happens.
 To learn more these hooks navigate to [App Builder application tooling lifecycle event hooks](https://developer.adobe.com/app-builder/docs/guides/app-hooks/).

-This code snapshot in the `app.config.yaml` file shows how to define a hook that will execute the onboarding and event subscription scripts after the application has been deployed:
+The following code snapshot in the `app.config.yaml` file shows how to define a hook that will execute the onboarding and event subscription scripts after the application has been deployed:

 ```yaml
 application: